Cosby5/All-My-Stars/README.md

 ## Python

 - [l3uddz/traktarr](https://github.com/l3uddz/traktarr) - Script to add new series & movies to Sonarr/Radarr based on Trakt lists.
-- [Stamatis-P/Github-Crawler](https://github.com/Stamatis-P/Github-Crawler) - Find and download top 10,000 starred github repositories written in Python
+- [Stamatis-P/Github-Crawler](https://github.com/Stamatis-P/Github-Crawler) - Download and get information about repositories from Github API using PyGithub
 - [BirthT/BeltPrinterSlicing](https://github.com/BirthT/BeltPrinterSlicing) - This is a plugin for using a belt printer with the latest Cura.
 - [dvingerh/PyInstaStories](https://github.com/dvingerh/PyInstaStories) - Python script to download Instagram stories from Instagram users.
 - [coqui-ai/TTS](https://github.com/coqui-ai/TTS) - 🐸💬 - a deep learning toolkit for Text-to-Speech, battle-tested in research and production